-Ok, so I’m not about to hit you with some super portable salt water filter, the ancient mariner will have to keep singing his rime for a little longer, but I do have a brilliant product review for you.
+Ok, so I’m not about to hit you with some super portable salt water filter, the ancient mariner will have to keep singing his rime for a little longer, but I do have a brilliant piece of kit for you.

 I saw the Water-to-Go bottles around everywhere last year.
-People I follow on social media were taking them from Africa to Mongolia to even Dartmoor.
+People I follow on social media were taking them from Africa to Dartmoor.
+From Mongolia to the Amazon.

 I read in to the science behind them and knew I had to get one…